Last updated on May 23rd, 2023 at 03:24 pm

 If you designed your saddle stitch calendar in Photoshop or Illustrator you can save your file as a PDF.
 Make sure you have finalized all edits, go to “File” in the top left hand corner and click “Save As” in the drop down.
 In Illustrator, make sure the the format is “Adobe PDF” and in Photoshop, make sure the format is “Photoshop PDF,” then click “Save.”
 Another pop up will appear, make sure that Adobe PDF Preset is “High Quality Print,” then click “Save PDF.”

-Tips for designing your own calendar for print
+Tips for designing your own personalized calendar for print

-One of the most important tips for designing your own calendar for print is to double check everything.
-The last thing you want is to receive 100 calendars with the wrong dates and/or holidays.
+One of the most important tips to know before you make your own calendar for print is to double check everything.
+The last thing you want is to receive 100 print calendars with the wrong dates and/or holidays.
 Once you are ready to place your order, you can decide any specializations you may want for the final printed product, such as coating on the cover.
 Printivity offers UV Coating, Matte Lamination and Clear Lamination.

 Download saddle stitch booklet templates directly from Printivity.com before you start designing.
-Once you’re ready to order, or have questions during the ordering process, contact our expert customer service department at 1-877-649-5463.
+Once you’re ready to order, or have questions during the ordering process, contact our expert customer service department for help at 1-877-649-5463.

 Don’t have time for to design your saddle stitch booklet?
 Printivity has you covered!
 We are offer graphic design services to help you get your designs ready and printed quickly!